Overview - Government finance statistics and EDP statistics

-The Government Finance Statistics (GFS) show the economic activities of government, including:
+Government finance statistics (GFS) show the economic activities of government, including:

-The GFS presentation is similar to that of business accounting where the profit and loss accounts and the balance sheet are presented together, in an integrated manner.
+The GFS presentation is similar to that of business accounting where the profit and loss account and the balance sheet are presented together in an integrated manner.

 The emphasis is on the economic substance over the legal form of the event.
 Hence GFS differ noticeably from the budget or public accounting presentations that are nationally specific as far as scope of units and recording of transactions are concerned.

 The European GFS are produced in accordance with the European System of Accounts 2010 (ESA 2010), supplemented by further interpretation and guidance documentation from Eurostat.
 This ensures that GFS are based on common concepts, definitions, classifications and accounting rules, in order to arrive at a consistent, reliable and comparable quantitative description of government finances.
 EDP statistics should be fully consistent with the GFS data supplied through the ESA 2010 Transmission Programme.

 GFS are part of national accounts which cover a wide range of statistics describing an economy in various ways, for instance through main aggregates including GDP, institutional sectors, government finance statistics or supply, use and input-output tables.
 These topics are presented in different sections of the Eurostat website.